tomprogers/filesystem-path/README.md

 ## Anatomy of a FilesystemPath

-The **FilesystemPath** class provides methods for accessing and mutating specific portions of a path by name:
+The **FilesystemPath** class provides methods for accessing and mutating specific portions of a path by name.
+The parts are:

 ```
 /Users/tomprogers/projects/filesystem─path/README.md